akveo/react-native-ui-kitten/docs/src/articles/guides/configure-navigation.md

 - [BottomNavigation](components/bottomnavigation) - renders the tabs at the bottom.
 - [TabView](components/tabview) - renders the tabs at the top.
 - [Drawer](components/drawer) - renders swipable side menu.

+## Note on the other navigation libraries

+Since React Navigation is not the only solution to perform routing within the React Native app, you might be interested in other navigation libraries like React Native Navigation by Wix.
+Currently, UI Kitten is not well-adopted to be used with this library and might have some performance issues.

+Consider using React Navigation since UI Kitten has better API support with it.